-During the auction period, a player is entitled to have all previous calls restated when it is his turn to call, unless he is required by law to pass.
+During the auction period, a player is entitled to have all previous calls restated at their turn to call, unless required by law to pass.
 Alerts should be included when responding to the request.
 A player may not ask for a partial review of previous calls and may not halt the review before it is completed.